 - If possible, note the vehicle make and model of the other involved driver, as well as the license plate number, a visual description of the person, and other relevant details

-- Provide any information you have about the hit and run driver and his/her vehicle to the police
+- Provide any information you have about the driver, in addition to his/her vehicle, to the police

-- Report the accident to your own insurance company and look into your policy to determine what is covered by your mandatory uninsured/underinsured motorist coverage
+- Report the accident to your insurance company, and look into your policy to determine what is covered by your mandatory uninsured/underinsured motorist coverage

 - Contact an attorney who has experience with hit and run accident claims